If you need access to create and edit emails in our account on Constant Contact, please email Gil Brodsky for the account login info.

 As before, if you are still working on your campaign, save it, then exit, and you can come back and see the draft on the main "Campaigns" page.
 Once you have your campaign done, as before, you click on "Continue" on the upper right of the page, choose the time and date to send and the mailing list to select the recipients.

-Some things you cannot do in this newer version: You cannot put in tables!
+Some things you cannot do: You cannot put in tables!
 You cannot directly edit the html!
 You cannot place anchors in the email itself and link to them!

 When your email is ready to send, click on the "Continue" button at the upper right.